savvydecode/GitHubCloneProject/README.md

 # GitHubCloneProject
-a project to practice Github repo cloning
+a project to practice Github repo cloning.